bearium/SYSC3303-Group-7/README.txt

 		- When run from main(), this will instantiate the scheduler as defined in the config.xml file.
 The scheduler will then wait to receive and process requests.

 All Diagrams are located in the 'doc' folder

 BREAKDOWN OF RESPONSIBILITIES for Iteration 3
-Dillon Claremont - Update Scheduler to detect and handle error scenarios (elevator stuck/ door stuck) Thomas Bryk - Update FloorSubsystem to allow FAULTS to be encoded in input file Jacob Martin - Update ElevatorSubsystem to handle faultes received from FloorSubsystem Mustafa Abdulmajeed - Update Request system with new requests and necessary modifications Gordon Macdonald -
+Dillon Claremont - Update Scheduler to detect and handle error scenarios (elevator stuck/ door stuck) Thomas Bryk - Update FloorSubsystem to allow faults (elevator stuck/ door stuck) to be encoded in input file Jacob Martin - Update ElevatorSubsystem to handle faults (elevator stuck/ door stuck) received from FloorSubsystem Mustafa Abdulmajeed - Update Request system to support the above mentioned error scenarios.
+GUI planning + prototyping Gordon Macdonald - GUI planning

 BREAKDOWN OF RESPONSIBILITIES for Iteration 2
 Dillon Claremont - Update Scheduler to support destination requests directly from elevator, Diagrams.